 For others, there are plenty of apartments and houses for rent within walking distance of all four of our Baltimore campuses.
 JHU’s Off-Campus Housing Office, which publishes listings for available properties, can help.

 We’re also serious about our responsibility to our community and the world.
-We use cage-free eggs, hormone-free milk, locally grown produce, and biodegradable paper products.
+We use cage-free eggs, hormone-free milk, locally grown produce, biodegradable paper products, and will phase out the use of plastic straws at our Homewood eateries by September 2019.